learning-zone/react-basics/README.md

 ## Q. Why should not we update the state directly?

-The `setState()` does not immediately mutate `this.state()` but creates a pending state transition.
-Accessing `this.state` after calling this method can potentially return the existing value.
+The **setState()** does not immediately mutate `this.state()` but creates a pending state transition.
+Accessing `this.state()` after calling this method can potentially return the existing value.

-There is no guarantee of synchronous operation of calls to `setState()` and calls may be batched for performance gains.

-The `setState()` will always trigger a re-render unless conditional rendering logic is implemented in `shouldComponentUpdate()`.
-If mutable objects are being used and the logic cannot be implemented in `shouldComponentUpdate()`, calling `setState()` only when the new state differs from the previous state will avoid unnecessary re-renders.
+The setState() will always trigger a re-render unless conditional rendering logic is implemented in **shouldComponentUpdate()**.
+If mutable objects are being used and the logic cannot be implemented in shouldComponentUpdate(), calling setState() only when the new state differs from the previous state will avoid unnecessary re-renders.

-Basically, if we modify `this.state()` directly, we create a situation where those modifications might get overwritten.

 **Example:**